MS-14A Gelgoog

 Twin beam sword

 The twin beam sword was a melee weapon designed for the Gelgoog.
-It had a long handle that gave it with a greater reach.
+It had a long handle that gave it greater reach.
 The sword had beam emitters on both ends.
 It could be used with a single blade as a halberd or with dual blades.
 This gave it greater flexibility during close-ranged combat.

 It was stored in a recharging dock on the back of the Gelgoog when not in use.